What do Japanese beetles eat?

-Though strangely beautiful with their metallic green bodies and copper wings, Japanese beetles are a major pest in the eastern U.S. that feed on more than 300 different plant species.
-You’ll find adult beetles feasting throughout summer and into early fall depending on location (beetles emerge from the ground in early summer in the southern part of their range and later in June or July in more northern areas).
+Though strangely beautiful with their metallic green bodies and copper wings, Japanese beetles are a major pest in the eastern U.S. In fact, these insects feed on more than 300 different plant species.
+You’ll find adult beetles feasting throughout summer and into early fall depending on location.
+The pests emerge from the ground in early summer in the southern part of their range and later in June or July in more northern areas.

 Japanese beetles devouring a leaf